atelierbram/c-tiles16/README.md

 * from the dropdown-menu you can pick and see how other colorschemes look.
 * there’s a button for toggling the page background-color, but you can also hover with your mouse over the colortiles
 * refresh the colorschemer-webpage after each time you edit your `ctiles16-custom.scss`-colorscheme-variables file (or use something like LiveReload)
-* refresh the page after each edit (or use something like LiveReload)
 * When following the workflow above, you have been using [c-Tiles16](http//atelierbram.github.io/c-tiles16) to make a colorscheme made out of sixteen colors</li>

 ## Development